Installation Guide

 Tile Back Splash Installation

-When it comes to installing brackets onto tile we suggest pre-drilling out the tile with a masonry drill bit (also called diamond drill bit, like this one ).
+When it comes to installing brackets onto tile we suggest pre-drilling out the tile with a masonry drill bit (also called diamond drill bit ).

 For wood studs behind tile, a 5/16" drill bit it suggested.